sumit-proj-hub/VideoCall/README.md

  📞 VideoCall - Android Video Calling App with Node.js Backend

-Welcome to **VideoCall**, a full-stack, end-to-end encrypted video calling application built with modern Android tools and a scalable WebRTC-based SFU backend powered by mediasoup.
+**VideoCall** is a full-stack, end-to-end encrypted video calling application built with modern Android tools and a scalable WebRTC-based SFU backend powered by mediasoup.

 ## 📱 Features